 - Based on these overall mastery percentages, students are assigned a proficiency level of "Basic," "Proficient," or "Advanced." - For all subjects students will be assigned "Basic" if fewer than 60% of MOs are achieved, "Proficient" if at least 60% but less than 90% of MOs achieved, and advanced if 90% or greater of MOs are achieved.
 The reading and mathematics proficiency levels of Alt-MSA contribute to Adequate Yearly Progress (AYP).

-The Alt-MSA scoring rubric appears in Figure 5-1 on pages 5-3 and 5-4.
+The Alt-MSA scoring rubric appears in Figure 5-1 on page 5-3.

 Rangefinding